 Program Contact: Aileen Dever 203-582-8500

 The Minor in Hispanic and Latin American Studies is flexible and interdisciplinary, offering courses in culture, literature, and an array of electives.
 Students gain important insights and perspectives about the artistic, economic, environmental, historic, linguistic and political distinctiveness of Hispanic countries. (‘Hispanic country’ is defined as a country where Spanish is the primary or one of the primary spoken languages.)
-Students also come to appreciate the challenges faced by peoples who live in Hispanic nations today.
+Students come to appreciate the rich diversity and unique contributions of Hispanic countries and cultures.

 HSP 210: Culture and Civilization of Spain